Photo by Jaclyn Simpson

 You can get to know the 2017 CCP participants listed below, peek behind the scenes at the creative process, look back on the 2016 finalists, and stay up to date on the latest developments as you, "Watch it Unfold", with the Community Created Performances' blog!

 Kuumba Lynx is a youth development art making organization that utilizes urban arts to cultivate strong communities built on a foundation of love.
-Members come from different cultural and socio-economic backgrounds.
 The group strives to use Hip Hop as a means to mentor, motivate, and inspire artists to produce, share, and publish meaningful works of art.
-The group members see the making of an original music theater work as an opportunity to shift the perceptions of Chicago youth and their communities by telling their own stories rather than have them told by someone else.

 Community Created Performances are original music theater works created and performed by community groups using the core elements of opera: storytelling through song.